apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-todo-list-view/README.md

 1. `vscode`
    - Provides a convenience class to create a Webview inside a VS Code Extension.

+To see it in action, refer to the ['To do' List views on Webapp](../micro-frontends-multiplying-architecture-ping-pong-views-on-webapp/), or the ['To do' List VS Code Extension](../micro-frontends-multiplying-architecture-todo-list-view-vscode-extension/) examples.

 ---

 Apache KIE (incubating) is an effort undergoing incubation at The Apache Software